Natural-State/NIP-Superset/local_deployment.md

     --debug
 ```

-7) In a new terminal: check the list of pods and get the pod name for the superset app.
+7) In a new terminal: check that pods are running

 ``` bash
 export $(grep -v '^#' ./helm/.env | xargs)